26-28.07.2018 Sergey Rosbakh, Peter Poschlod, University of Regensburg,

 Provisional conference program

-You can download the program pdf here : conference program
+You can download the program pdf here : preliminary program

 MSc Andre Arruda, MSc Lina Begemann, MSc Fridtjof Gilck, Prof. Dr. Florian Hartig, MSc Patricia Krickl, Dipl. hort.
 Judith Lang, Dr. Daniela Listl, Prof. Dr. Peter Poschlod (chair), Prof. Dr. Christoph Reisch, Dr. Sergey Rosbakh (co-chair), Dr. Josef Simmel